 Actions & Results:

-- Working with the province, we are markedly reducing disturbance, while increasing public awareness deploying additional rangers at critical sites during the annual migration season (March to mid-May) — see details in "In Depth" section, below.
+- Working with the province, we are markedly reducing the impacts of disturbance, while increasing public awareness deploying additional rangers at critical sites during the annual migration season (March to mid-May) — see details in "In More Depth" section, below.

 - Our rangers also promote awareness of shorebird and biodiversity conservation at schools and with the community.

 - We are providing best-practices expertise to decision makers regarding shorebird conservation needs.